Bviazanica/Cat-hletic-journey/readme.txt

 About:
 This is one of two games for my master's thesis.
 Game is 2d platformer with Super mario elements.
-It's about saving a friend who got abducted by and evil enemy.
+It's about saving a friend who got abducted by an evil enemy.

-Credits
+<---- Credits ---->

+Font:
-Font: 'Caramel sweets' by Kurnia Setyadi, obtained from https://www.dafont.com/.
+		- 'Caramel sweets' by Kurnia Setyadi, obtained from https://www.dafont.com/.

+Music & Sounds:
-Music: All music and sound effects used in the game was obtained from https://www.zapsplat.com/.
+		- All music and sound effects used in the game was obtained from https://www.zapsplat.com/.
-	   With exceptions for interface sounds provided by Kenney, obtained from https://www.kenney.nl and outro song 'Happy tune' by Syncopika, obtained from https://opengameart.org/.
+		- With exceptions for interface sounds provided by Kenney, obtained from https://www.kenney.nl and outro song 'Happy tune' by Syncopika, obtained from https://opengameart.org/.

 Graphics:
 		- Menu background: 'Fantasy cartoon game backgrounds' obtained from https://craftpix.net/.